nrevutsky/nativescript-dev-version/README.md

   (...) android:versionCode="12102003" android:versionName="1.2.3"
 ```

-If versionNumber is mission in the `./package.json` file - it will be used 'YYYYMMDD', for examle at `2020 Jan 15`:
+If versionNumber is mission in the `./package.json` file - it will be used 'YYYYMMDDHH', for examle at `2020 Jan 15 16:45`:

 ```json
 {